 Knowing how to read and play music gives one an outlet in which they can express their creativity or anger or sadness or happiness!
 The old saying goes, “Where words cease, music lives.”

-Playing can also boost ones confidence!
+Playing music can also boost your child’s confidence!
 We strive to provide annual recitals because of the joy our students experience after getting onstage and performing their songs.
 Sure, before recitals the jitters can take over.
 But after a child faces his or her fears and receives the supporting applaud from the audience, there is a confidence grown that can never be taken back.

 Finally, learning music is a discipline that I believe is foundational for success in life.
 It demands perseverance, attentiveness, and overall better study habits.